 In my opinion, Coop and Migros are so similar that it doesn’t really matter where you get your groceries.
 However, a lot of Swiss are going to disagree with me here for two reasons.

 - In Switzerland, there’s this running joke that you’re either a Migros-child or a Coop-child.
 Depending on where your parents went shopping when you were a kid.
 If you ever want to strike up a random conversation with a Swiss person, ask them whether they’re a Coop-child or a Migros-child.
-It’ll make you look like you really did your homework before coming to Switzerland.
+It’ll make you look like you really did your homework before coming here.

-Denner is Switzerland’s third biggest supermarket and was taken over by Migros roughly ten years ago.
+Denner is Switzerland’s third largest supermarket and was taken over by Migros in 2007.
 Not that you’d notice anything, though.
 From its beginnings in 1860 until 2007, Denner didn’t have anything to do with Migros.
 Their products are different too and they also sell alcohol and cigarettes.

 Spar / Volg

 Spar and Volg are your typical village grocery stores.
 No matter how remote a place is, you’re likely to bump into one of the two.
 They sell basic goods for your daily needs as well as a wide range of local produce.

 If you’re looking for premium quality food or something a bit more exotic, head to Manor.
-Alongside with the basic products you find in other supermarkets, they also sell a wide range of unusual products.
+Alongside the basics you find in other supermarkets, they sell a wide range of unusual products.